“MacCready’s Lucky Cap” describes how MacCready met Daisy and left the Gunners.

 “Yes, sir.”
 MacCready hated calling anybody “sir” but most of all anybody who didn’t deserve it, like this lunatic.

-He took a walk around the depot, looking for a way to the roof.
-Found a ramshackle catwalk.
+He walked around the depot, found a ramshackle catwalk.
 One thing about being malnourished as a kid, he might not be strong, but his skinny ass could be quiet.
-Without a sound, he climbed the scaffolding and peered over the flat rooftop.
+Without a sound, he climbed the scaffolding and peered across the flat rooftop.

 A ghoul crouched behind a row of metal barrels, her back to him.
 She still had a full head of brown hair, but he could see peeling, blistered hands loading a 10mm.